 Depending on the individual county, tax foreclosure auctions can be called anything from “Property Tax Foreclosure Sales” or to “Property Tax Foreclosure Auctions.”
 In the end, they all mean the same thing.

 Different local governments can call them by different names, but the process is basically the same, and so is the result.
 A home that was foreclosed on for delinquent property taxes is being sold.

-Information on tax auctions is readily available in many counties through their websites including when the auctions are held and the procedures to follow in order to bid on those properties.
+Information on tax foreclosure sales is readily available in many counties through their websites including when the auctions are held and the procedures to follow in order to bid on those properties.